clamwin/clamav-win32/README.md

   it's probabily and old bogus cert you can safely remove from windows cert manager, on my system `Japan Certification Services, Inc. SecureSign RootCA1, RootCA2 and RootCA3`

+## Mini FAQ

+Q: freshclam: 403 or Forbidden; Blocked by CDN while trying to update

+A: <https://docs.clamav.net/faq/faq-troubleshoot.html#how-do-i-know-if-my-ip-address-has-been-blocked>, often it's enough to delete freshclam.dat in the database directory

 ## Running Clamd and FreshClam as services

 - import `clamav.reg` file